Details: 8 p.m. Tuesday, Ruth Eckerd Hall, 1111 McMullen-Booth Road, Clearwater. $49-$150. (727) 791-7400.

 With Days of the New

 Marcy Playground's 1997 hit Sex and Candy provided a burst of grungy alt-rock to a world struggling to exist without Kurt Cobain.
-The trio sounded like a more peaceful Nirvana (kind of) as it chronicled a downtown encounter with a woman as appealing as "double cherry pie" and "disco lemonade."
+The trio sounded like a more peaceful Nirvana (at least kind of) as it chronicled a downtown encounter with a woman as appealing as "double cherry pie" and "disco lemonade."

 * * *